 The Second Examination must take place at the finish of Section B of Marathon at all Events.
-It must be performed under the supervision of a Treating Veterinarian in case any horse needs immediate treatment.
+It must be performed under the supervision of a Veterinarian in case any horse needs immediate treatment.
 The Veterinarian has no authority to disqualify a horse.
-He must report his findings to the Veterinary Delegate and the President of the Jury as soon as possible after the last Athlete has completed the Marathon.
+He must report his findings to the President of the Jury as soon as possible after the last Athlete has completed the Marathon.